 The original idea for this series came from doing experiments with acrylic paints and dry brush technique at the beginning of this year.
 I was doing wonderful on-line lessons by Carla Sonheim and this technique was part of one of her class.

-Summer is lovely time to dive into nature.
-And for an artist who loves to express herself in vivid colors it is even more true; rich greens of grass and trees, brightly colored carpets of meadows, warm yellows of corn fields and deep reds of poppy fields, cool blues of lakes and rivers reflecting clear skies, gentle pinks and pale blues of skies, long orange sunsets.
+SUMMER is a lovely time to dive into nature.
+And for an artist who loves to express herself in vivid colors it is even truer; rich greens of grass and trees, brightly colored carpets of meadows, warm yellows of corn fields and deep reds of poppy fields, cool blues of lakes and rivers reflecting clear skies, gentle pinks and pale blues of skies, long orange sunsets.